Browse by Medical Category

 Amar Sahay, PhD, was selected as an Ellison Medical Foundation New Scholar in Aging for his project "Reversing Age-Related Impairments in Pattern Separation to Improve Episodic Memory Function".

 David Pauls, PhD, founding director of PNGU, was awarded the Tourette Syndrome Association's Lifetime Achievement Award "for a lifetime of commitment and research aimed at determining the genetic basis of Tourette Syndrome and related disorders."

-Smoller, Director of PNGU, published The Other Side of Normal (Harper Collins, 2012).
+Jordan Smoller, MD, director of PNGU, published The Other Side of Normal.
 In the book, Dr. Smoller addresses one of humankind’s most enduring and perplexing questions: What does it mean to be “normal?”

 Melanie Leussis, PhD, postdoctoral research fellow in the Petryshen lab, won the Neal Alan Mysell Award for best poster presentation by a research fellow at the Harvard Medical School Psychiatry Research Day.